NEW FAMILIES GUIDE

 NO PARKING in the SCHOOL PARKING LOT DURING SCHOOL HOURS – SCHOOL STAFF ONLY.
 Parking on streets around the school is allowed, unless it’s the Blue Zone area.
 If you feel you must drive and park, please consider parking a bit away from the school and walking the rest.
 The streets surrounding the school are not designed to handle the volume of traffic associated with so many of our families driving.
 Parking is even more limited in the winter.
 The best places to look for parking are along Washburn Avenue and Orris Streets just south of the school.

 What is the release time for children in Grades K-5?

-All children in these grades are released at 3:00 on Mondays, Wednesdays, Thursdays and Fridays.
-Every Tuesday throughout the year is an early release day on Tuesday at 12:30 for all students.
-In addition, there are approximately 6 special early release days on Wednesdays or Thursdays at 12:30 pm.
+All children in these grades are released at 2:50 on Mondays, Tuesdays, Thursdays, and Fridays.
+Every Wednesday throughout the year is an early release day and school ends at 12:20 for all students.
+In addition, there are approximately 6 special early release days on or Thursdays at 12:10 pm.
 Refer to the online School Calendar for these days.

 Where do I find a list of classroom supplies that I need to purchase?

 You can find a list of supplies as requested by the teachers for each grade level here.

 Children are dismissed at the door to the right of the office in front of the building.
 Teachers accompany students in grades K – 2 and wait until a parent or guardian comes to pick them up (either in the Blue Zone or on foot).
 Students in grade 3 – 5 are dismissed directly from the classroom.
 We ask parents to wait outdoors for children.
 All doors remain locked at dismissal, and visitors should not enter the building as children exit for security purposes.

 What if my child will be tardy?

 If your child arrives after 8:20 a.m. you must enter through the Main Office.
 Remember that these doors will be locked and you will need to use the buzzer system.
 A note is required for every absence and all cases of tardiness.